FormIt3D/autodesk-formit-360-windows-help-old/formit-introduction/FAQ.md

 %accordion% How do I get FormIt? %accordion%

-To run the Windows version, you must have access to FormIt Pro, which is part of our AEC Industry Collection subscription
+To run the Windows version, you must have access to FormIt Pro, which is part of our [AEC Industry Collection](https://www.autodesk.com/collections/architecture-engineering-construction/overview) subscription.
 So, if your office has Revit, there is a good chance you have access to FormIt already!
 You can download it directly from our website or from the Autodesk Desktop App.

 The Web version can be run directly for free from our website: http://formit.autodesk.com